cmajorsolo/transformer/README.md

 The dataset is not included in this repo, and must be downloaded manually.
 It is comprised of two files, `dataset.npz` contains all input and outputs value, `labels.json` is a detailed list of the variables.
 Please refer to [#2](https://github.com/maxjcohen/transformer/issues/2) for more information.

+Download the dataset from here https://challengedata.ens.fr/challenges/28.
+Dataset used is x_train_LsAZgHU.csv, y_train_EFo1WyE.csv and x_test_QK7dVsy.csv

+Put the files into ./Data folder and run ./src/utils/util.py to generate npz dataset

 ### Running training script

 Using jupyter, run the default `training.ipynb` notebook.
 All adjustable parameters can be found in the second cell.
 Careful with the `BATCH_SIZE`, as we are using it to parallelize head and time chunk calculations.